web-extend/web-extend/docs/guide/migration/vitesse-webext.md

 :::

-Update the versions of `unocss`, `unplugin-auto-import` and `unplugin-icons` packages, guaranteeing they can be integrated into Rsbuild.
+Update the versions of the following dependencies, guaranteeing they can be integrated into Rsbuild.

 ::: code-group